AuthorCarpentry/executable-documents-rstudio/00-getting-started.md

   is set up correctly

 *****
-### Software Check
+### Intro to Rstudio and the knitr package

-### Intro to Rmarkdown and the knitr package
+Let's open Rstudio (Applications/Rstudio).
+Rstudio is the development environment where we'll be working on our document.
+The main panel you'll see on the left is the Console, where you can run R code.
+On the right is two panels - the upper contains your environment (what R can access), and the lower contains the files on your computer.

-For this lesson, we need the following packages:
+The first thing to do is install some packages.
+RStudio makes it easy to install new packages to do things you want.
+You can find packages by going to the 'Packages' tab in the lower right panel.
+You can install new packages by clicking the Install button and typing in the package name.
+For this workshop we'll need the following packages:

 - `tidyverse`
 - `DT`
 - `rorcid`
 - `httpuv`

-Open up RStudio, go to the packages panel, and search for each package to install.
+Let's get started by creating a new project.
+Go to File/New Project and select Existing Directory.
+Browse to the data folder that your previously downloaded and put on your Desktop and click Create Project.

 Now let's actually work with a document.
 Click in the 'Files' tab in the lower right panel of RStudio.
-Let's find the `DTYourName2018` folder we cloned above.
 You'll see lots of files we will use during this lesson.
-Double click on `Base_2013_day1_in.Rmd`.
+Double click on `Base_2013_test.Rmd`.

 You'll see the document open in a new panel on the left hand side of the screen.
 In the top section of the document, replace the name with your own and change the date to today.